 characterization of Wear Particles

 Tissue wear naturally occurs as the result of the interaction between two distinct moving surfaces.
 Increased cartilage wear, leading to formation of loose particles in the joint space, has been linked to aging, overuse and obesity, often leading OA.
 Clinically, cartilage and bone debris are bound to the surface or embedded deep within the synovium in OA patients suffering from capsular synovial hyperplasia and metaplasia.
 Despite mounting in vitro and in vivo evidence over more than six decades of the deleterious effects of cartilage particulates on joint health, the mechanisms that mediate their negative interactions with the cells of the synovium remain poorly understood.
 As opposed to non-biologic (metal or plastic) wear particles, biologic (cartilage) wear particles are composed of extracellular matrix constituents that are degradable and may interact with the cell surface in addition to being internalized, and therefore are inherently more complex to study.
 In contrast to past studies of wear particles generated naturally in the joint or tribological wear studies, we have recently had success in performing precise quantitative analyses of particulates using a Coulter counter.
+Utilizing both bovine explants and a tissue engineered synovium model with clinical human cell sources, we are expanding upon this research to take tissue-level engineering measurements, characterizing synovium tribology in normal and osteoarthritic conditions.

 Tissue engineering Synovium